microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

   > Note: Blobs may contain references to other blobs.
 - Chunk: a contiguous region of the tree.
 Every node in the tree belongs to a chunk.
 Chunks can be serialized into compact binary representations and stored in blobs; multiple chunks might fit in a single blob.
   > Note: The region of the tree captured by a chunk has a "shape".
 The shape of the chunk must be known to retrieve the nodes from within it.
 For extra efficient compaction when encoding, chunks with identical shapes can share the same shape metadata.
+- Content-addressable: data which can be referred to by a key derived from the data itself.
+For example, data in a store which hashes each value to produce its key.
+- [Copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write): a data structure which is immutable and therefore must be copied to produce modifications, but which does so efficiently by sharing unmodified state with previous versions.
 - Deepest Tree: a tree with N nodes and depth O(N), i.e. a tree shaped like a linked list
 - Handle: a serializable reference to a blob.
 In the case of Fluid handles, currently cannot be created until a blob is uploaded.
 - History: the sequence of changes that have been made to a tree over time.
 A given document may or may not care about its tree's history.
 If it does desire the history, then the history must be recorded as part of its summary, since the Fluid service will only deliver ops that occur after the most recent summary.